• Wed. Nov 12th, 2025

 CONSISTANT WATER SHORTAGES

-Cyprus has consistently faced water shortages throughout its history, and this has led to successive governments maintaining a strategy that relies on a series of dams and reservoirs to combat the issue.
-Officials over the years have maintained that this is the best solution to the problem, despite Cyprus receiving one of the lowest rainfall counts in Europe.
+Cyprus has consistently faced water shortages throughout its history.
+This has led to successive governments maintaining a strategy that relies on a series of dams and reservoirs to combat the issue.
+Officials over the years have maintained that this is the best solution to the problem, despite Cyprus receiving one of the lowest rainfall counts across Europe.

 NEW ADVANCES IN TECHNOLOGY

-The recent water shortages, caused mainly by the dangerously low levels of water storage within the current system, seem to have finally allowed the proverbial penny to drop.
-Advances in technology have also allowed the Cyprus water authorities to re-examine their current water retention strategies.
-With this in mind, it now seems that they have begun to change their water retention strategy by bringing desalination to the forefront on the island.
+The recent water shortages seem to have finally allowed the proverbial penny to drop, forcing water authorities to re-examine their current water retention strategies.
+With this in mind, desalination is now at the forefront of several new initiatives.
 With initial successes now in place, desalination is already proving crucial for ensuring a stable and reliable water supply across Cyprus.

 DESALINATION